Architecture (Co-op Only)

-To be exempt from these requirements, you must have studied full time in an English-language school system for the 4 most recent years preceding the beginning of your studies at the University of Waterloo.
+To be exempt from Waterloo's English language requirements, you must have studied full time in an English-language school system for the 4 most recent years preceding the beginning of your studies at the University of Waterloo.

-If you do not meet the requirements, you may be considered for entry into an English-language pathway program: Bridge to Academic Success in English (BASE).
+If you do not meet our English language requirements, you may be considered for admission to our English-language pathway program: Bridge to Academic Success in English (BASE).